algovista-collab/Practical-Statistics-for-Data-Scientists/Chapter 1/Exploratory_Data_Analysis.md

 # 📊 Data Exploration: Elements and Estimates

 The **first step** in any data science project is to **explore the data** to understand its characteristics, structure, and quality.
 Exploratory Data Analysis pioneered by John Tukey set a foundation for the field of data science.
+Descriptive Statistics is to describe data like what percentage of data is what (.describe) and Inferential Statistics is to draw inference on a population based on sample data (confidence intervals, p-values, hypothesis testing).

 ---